'Democracy and Rights in a Digital Age' by Richard Ovenden

 I would like to say a few words to highlight the social importance of the preservation of, and provision of access to, records.
 Although, like my friend and colleague Laura Millar, I sometimes think we might be better using a different term – perhaps ‘evidence’ might be more powerful and instructive.

 I was lucky enough to work in Parliament in the 1980s – in the Library of the House of Lords – at a time when digital information was just beginning to transform society.
 It was interesting and occasionally amusing to introduce some of their Lordships to new-fangled technological devices.
-I remember being on duty in the library when Lord Hailsham – just after he had stopped being Lord Chancellor, and no longer had a team of staff to help him – came into the Queen’s Room in the library and walked slowly around a large and scary looking machine with lot of buttons on it.
+I remember being on duty in the library when Lord Hailsham – just after he had stopped being Lord Chancellor, and no longer had a team of staff to help him – came into the Queen’s Room in the library and walked slowly around a large and scary looking machine with a lot of buttons on it.
 "Is one permitted to use the photocopier?" he announced to the room, though perhaps addressed in my general direction.
 One of the other peers present piped up, "The question is, Quentin, is one capable of using the photocopier?"

 Things have moved on somewhat since those heady days.
 We are all very comfortable with tech devices, and we now live in a world saturated in digital information, where data is generated by individuals at an astonishing scale.
 In fact, humans are now being outstripped by machines – by the internet of things – in the quantity of information produced, and at an ever-increasing rate.